lingliw/panTool/padocTool/input/articles/app-service-web/app-service-web-test-in-production-controlled-test-flight.md

     Once the script finishes, all your resources in the original resource group are retained, but a new slot named "beta" is created in it with the same configuration as the "Staging" slot that was created in the beginning.

-    >[AZURE.NOTE] This method of creating different deployment environments is different from the method in [Agile software development with Azure Websites](/documentation/articles/app-service-agile-software-development).
+    >[AZURE.NOTE] This method of creating different deployment environments is different from the method in [Agile software development with Azure App Service](/documentation/articles/app-service-agile-software-development/).
 Here, you create deployment environments with deployment slots, where as there you create deployment environments with resource groups.
 Managing deployment environments with resource groups enables you to keep the production environment off-limits to developers, but it's not easy to do testing in production, which you can do easily with slots.

 If you wish, you can also create an alpha app by running